Phase II Double-Blinded Placebo-Controlled Study of Bevacizumab With or Without AMG 386 in Patients With Recurrent Glioblastoma or Gliosarcoma

 III.
-Evaluate whether genetic or epigenetic alterations in deoxyribonucleic acid (DNA)
+Evaluate whether genetic or epigenetic alterations in deoxyribonucleic acid (DNA) repair

-and objective tumor response.
+objective tumor response.

 IV.
 Test whether polymorphisms in MGMT, PARP1, or other DNA repair proteins, are associated

-with overall survival, progression-free survival, objective tumor response, or rates of
+with overall survival, progression-free survival, objective tumor response, or rates of grade

-grade 3 or higher adverse events.
+3 or higher adverse events.

 OUTLINE: Patients are randomized to 1 of 2 treatment arms.

-ARM I: Patients receive temozolomide orally (PO) once daily (QD) on days 1-5 and veliparib
+ARM I: Patients receive temozolomide orally (PO) once daily (QD) on days 1-5 and veliparib PO

-absence of disease progression (confirmed progression) or unacceptable toxicity.
+of disease progression (confirmed progression) or unacceptable toxicity.